dieterich-lab/Baltica/docs/workflows.md

 `strandedness` | choice between `reverse`, `forward` or None | [^4] `read_len` | positive integer representing the maximum read length | [^5]

-[^1]: We use the following convention for the sample name: `{condition}_{replicate}`, where condition is the experimental group name without spaces or underline character, and replicate is a positive integer
+[^1]: We use the following convention for the sample name: `{condition}_{replicate}`, where the condition is the experimental group name without spaces or underline character, and replicate a positive integer
-[^2]: Used by Majiq for for GC content correction
+[^2]: Used by Majiq for GC content correction
 [^3]: User should prefer `--use-conda` or `--use-envmodules`; however if it's not possible to load the requirements for, this hack may help
 [^4]: Check RSeQC infer_experiment result
 [^5]: Check FastQC Sequence Length Distribution report